HarshaVardhanJ/study-env/EX407-RHEL7/README.md

 ## Environment Details

-Ansible is preinstalled on all servers and can be used for practice.
+Ansible is preinstalled on `server` and `server2`.

-`server1` & `server2` provide a secondary 5 GB pristine hard drive that may be used as desired.

 ## Usage

-Before launching the study environment, download the RHEL 8.0 Binary DVD ISO per the instructions in [iso/README.md](iso/README.md).
+Before launching the study environment, download the RHEL 7.0 Binary DVD ISO per the instructions in [iso/README.md](iso/README.md).

 To launch the study environment, use: `vagrant up --provider=PROV` where `PROV` is either `libvirt` or `virtualbox`